pithlessly/pithlessly.github.io/1ml-intro.md

 allowing them to later become existentially quantified, universally quantified, or substituted with concrete types.
 This is what the paper calls
 <a class="paper-link" href="1ml-common/1ml-jfp-official.pdf#page=11">translucency</a>;
-if you're familiar with nominal sets, you can also think of it as a binder.
+if you're familiar with nominal sets, you can think of an abstracted type as a *binder* which wraps a large type and binds zero or more type variables are bound.

 ### A summary of my implementation recommendations